 Very few people with MVP experience complications.
 In rare cases, complications of MVP include:

 Endocarditis is a bacterial infection of the mitral valve, which can be treated with antibiotics.
-People with MVP sometimes develop endocarditis after having certain dental or surgical procedures that increase the risk of introducing bacteria into the blood.
+People with MVP rarely develop endocarditis after having certain dental or surgical procedures that increase the risk of introducing bacteria into the blood.
 Preventative antibiotics are no longer routinely recommended before most dental and surgical procedures.

 Many people have MVP and never exhibit any symptoms.
 If you know about your condition, it’s quite likely that it was diagnosed as part of a routine checkup.
 With a stethoscope, doctors can detect the clicking noise or murmur associated with MVP.
 The diagnosis should be confirmed with an ultrasound of the heart (echocardiogram).
 Results from the echocardiogram can tell doctors about the extent of the mitral valve bulge and leakage.